 Canadian Pork Council Chairman Rick Bergmann made sure to highlight the work of CPC’s Board of Directors who give their time to do what they can to advance and better the pork sector, and in turn, the Canadian economy.

 “ We appreciate the Minister sharing our pride in seeing our pork in countries all over the world and maintaining the relationships and agreements that allow us to expand the industry” adds Mr. Bergmann.

 This reception allowed members of parliament and their teams to network directly with producers and get a better understanding of issues and policies that impact their work and their contribution to the Canadian economy.
 Senior department officials from Agriculture and Agri-Food Canada and Canadian Food Inspection Agency, as well as industry allies and a number of embassy representatives were also on hand to network and learn from producers and industry representatives present.

-The CPC serves as the national voice for hog producers in Canada.
-A federation of nine provincial pork industry associations, our organization’s purpose is to play a leadership role in achieving and maintaining a dynamic and prosperous Canadian pork sector.
+The Canadian Pork Council is the national voice for hog producers in Canada.
+A federation of nine provincial pork industry associations representing 7,000 farms, the organization advances, promotes and protects the excellence of Canadian pork production.

 Canadian Pork Council